 The Continuum of Care (CoC) is a community plan to organize and deliver housing and services to meet the specific needs of people who are homeless as they move to stable housing and maximum self-sufficiency.

-Day centres for homeless people are building based services which provide advice and support with housing and related issues as well as basic facilities; commonly a hot drink, food and shower and laundry and internet facilities.
+Day centres for people affected by homelessness are building based services which provide advice and support with housing and related issues as well as basic facilities – commonly a hot drink, food and shower and laundry and internet facilities.

 Discharge programmes coordinate services for people at risk of homelessness who are being discharged from institutions such as hospitals, prisons or the military.

-Family mediation seeks to address issues within the relationship between a young person and their parent or carer to enable them to return to, or remain in their home thus avoiding homelessness.
+Family mediation and conciliation seeks to address issues within the relationship between a young person and their parent or carer to enable them to return to, or remain in their home thus avoiding homelessness.

 Housing First is a housing intervention that provides accommodation with minimal conditionality for people with complex needs.